Avoid Group Homes

 If the Professional Family Teaching placement were to end for any reason, the person served would move out of the Professional Family Teaching home and GoodLife would work with their team to identify an appropriate option for them that may or may not include another Professional Family Teaching home.

+I’ve heard a lot of different terms used at GoodLife.
 What’s the difference between “Shared Living”, “PFTM”, and “Professional Extended Family Model”?

 There is no difference.
 Our Professional Extended Family Model and Professional Family Teaching Model (PFTM) are both terms used to describe our Shared Living models.
 Sometimes, it can get challenging to accurately describe what a program is by its title, so these are all terms we’ve used to describe the same program.
 We refer to the providers that care for our Residents in this Shared Living-style model as Professional Family Teachers.